-In addition to the previous studies on downside risk noted above, our empirical findings are also related to the vast existing literature on asymmetric dependencies in stock returns, including among others Longin and Solnik (2001), Ang and Chen (2002), Patton (2004), Hong, Tu and Zhou (2006), Elkamhi and Stefanova (2014) and Engle and Mistry (2014).
-They are also related to the more recent and rapidly growing literature on the pricing of downside tail, or crash, risk, including Bali, Demirtas and Levy (2009), Bollerslev and Todorov (2011), Kelly and Jiang (2014), Cremers, Halling and Weinbaum (2015) Bollerslev, Li and Todorov (2016), Chabi-Yo, Ruenzi and Weigert (2018), Farago and Tedongap (2018), Barunik and Nevrla (2019), Bondarenko and Bernard (2020), Chabi-Yo, Huggenberger and Weigert (2019), Lu and Murray (2019) and Orlowski, Schneider and Trojani (2019).
-In contrast to all of these studies, however, which rely on the use of options and/or non-linear procedures for assessing the asymmetric joint tail dependencies and the pricing thereof, we maintain a simple linear pricing relationship together with a simple-to-implement additive decomposition of the traditional market beta into the four semibeta components.
-Our new semibeta measures are also distinctly different from, and much simpler to implement than, the entropy approach of Jiang, Wu and Zhou (2018) designed to measure asymmetries in up and downside comovements.
+In addition to the previous studies on downside risk noted above, our empirical findings are also related to the vast literature on asymmetric dependencies in stock returns, including among others Longin and Solnik (2001), Ang and Chen (2002), Patton (2004), Hong et al. (2006).
+Elkamhi and Stefanova (2014) and Engle and Mistry (2014).
+They are also related to the more recent and rapidly growing literature on the pricing of downside tail, or crash, risk, including Bali et al. (2009), Bollerslev and Todorov (2011), Kelly and Jiang (2014), Cremers et al. (2015) Bollerslev et al. (2016), Chabi-Yo et al. (2018), Farago and Tedongap (2018), Barunik and Nevrla (2019), Bondarenko and Bernard (2020), Chabi-Yo et al. (2019), Lu and Murray (2019) and Orlowski et al. (2019).
+In contrast to all of these studies, however, which rely on the use of options and/or non-linear procedures for assessing the asymmetric joint tail dependencies and the pricing thereof, we maintain a simple linear pricing relationship, together with a simpleto-implement additive decomposition of the traditional market beta into the four semibeta components.
+Our new semibeta measures are also distinctly different from, and much simpler to implement than, the entropy approach of Jiang et al. (2018) designed to measure asymmetries in up and downside comovements.

-The semibetas, and the joint dependencies captured by them, are also related to the notion of coskewness originally proposed by Kraus and Litzenberger (1976), and the corresponding notion of cokurtosis, as investigated empirically by Harvey and Siddique (2000), Dittmar (2002), Conrad, Dittmar and Ghysels (2013), Langlois (2020) and Schneider, Wagner and Zechner (2020), among others.
+The semibetas, and the joint dependencies captured by them, are also related to the notion of coskewness originally proposed by Kraus and Litzenberger (1976), and the corresponding notion of cokurtosis, as investigated empirically by Harvey and Siddique (2000), Dittmar (2002), Conrad et al. (2013), Langlois (2020) and Schneider et al. (2020), among others.
 We find that the semibetas remain highly significant for explaining the cross-sectional variation controlling for coskewness and cokurtosis, while both of these co-dependency measures are rendered insignificant by the inclusion of the semibeta measures.
-Our reliance on the new semicovariance concept for decomposing the systematic market risk and defining the semibetas also sets our analysis apart from other recent studies based on the semivariance concept for defining and empirically investigating asset specific "good" and "bad" volatility measures and the separate pricing thereof, as in, e.g., Feunou, Jahan-Parver and Okou (2018), Bollerslev, Li and Zhao (2020b) and Feunou and Okou (2019).
+Our reliance on the new semicovariance concept for decomposing the systematic market risk and defining the semibetas also sets our analysis apart from other recent studies based on the semivariance concept for defining and empirically investigating asset specific "good" and "bad" volatility measures and the separate pricing thereof, as in, for example Feunou et al. (2018), Feunou and Okou (2019) and Bollerslev et al. (2020b).

 The remainder of the paper is structured as follows.
-We begin in Section 2 by discussing our construction of the realized semibetas, along with a brief summary of their empirical distributional features.
-Section 3 presents our key empirical findings related to the pricing of the monthly realized semibetas based on firm level cross-sectional regressions.
-Section 4 discusses our results based on daily semibetas estimated from high-frequency intraday data.
-Section 5 considers the performance of simple semibeta-based portfolio strategies, including comparisons to other similarly constructed beta-based portfolios.
+In Section 2 we discuss our construction of the realized semibetas, along with a brief summary of their empirical distributional features.
+In Section 3, we present our key empirical findings related to the pricing of the monthly realized semibetas based on firm-level cross-sectional regressions.
+In Section 4, we discuss our results based on daily semibetas estimated from high-frequency intraday data.
+In Section 5, we consider the performance of simple semibeta-based portfolio strategies, including comparisons to other similarly constructed beta-based portfolios.
 Section 6 concludes.
-Additional empirical results and robustness checks are detailed in a Supplemental Appendix.
+Additional empirical results and robustness checks are detailed in an online Supplemental Appendix.

-2. Realized Semibetas
+2. Realized semibetas